 Galleries

-SJMA switched to a zero VOC, (Volatile Organic Compound) eco-friendly paint across the entire facility.
-Moving forward, the Museum will only use eco-friendly paint options as we increase our sustainability efforts.
+- Across the facility we use a zero VOC (Volatile Organic Compound) eco-friendly paint.
 Using zero VOC paint curbs harmful VOC emissions, is healthier for those working with the paint, and is significantly better for the environment during cleanup and disposal

 Membership